MicrosoftDocs/dynamics-365-project-operations/articles/responsible-ai/copilot-in-time-entry-faqs.md

 ### What are the limitations of Time Entry Copilot?
 How can users minimize the impact of Time Entry Copilot’s limitations when using the system?

+- As of now, Copilot can only log time for the current week (week in which date of time entry creation resides) and cannot be used for a past or future week.
+This can be minimized by ensuring timely creation of time entries before the end of the current week so that you do not have to create entries for an older week.
+  - **Note**: Time Entry Copilot does not use the user’s local time zone settings, but instead considers the UTC date (as per GMT+0 time zone) while selecting the week for which time is to be logged.
+- Copilot does not refresh the time entry grid in real-time on completion of an action that is triggered from the sidecar.
+The user will be required to refresh the time entry grid to view these changes.

 ### What operational factors and settings allow for effective and responsible use of Time Entry Copilot?

+- Consistently ensuring that team members are “assigned” to project tasks before they begin working on them will make Copilot an effective mode of creating time entries.
+- Team members that use Copilot to create their time entries must ensure they review the suggested entries before creating them.
+In addition to this, any external comments generated via Copilot must be vetted by the user to ensure they meet customer standards before being submitted for approval.
+- Existing customizations that have been put into place for Time Entry will not work out of the box with Copilot scenarios.
+Additional effort is required to integrate them into Copilot scenarios, please raise a support ticket with Microsoft for assistance with integrating critical customizations.